university-of-york/uoy-design-patterns/readme.md

 ## Building for live deployment

 To build for live deployment, run `grunt live`.
 It will run a build process just with the CSS, JS and images, but no HTML.

+## Custom TinyMCE styles

+A minified stylesheet for TinyMCE is created as part of the build process.
+To create a non-minified stylesheet for upload to the CMS without running the entire build task, run `grunt tinymce` and the stylesheet will be created in `build/css/tinymce.css`.

 ## A note about development